 Hitting a dog with your vehicle can be one of the most traumatic experiences you face.
 Hitting an animal — whether it runs into the road in front of you or whether you don’t notice it in time — can be frightening.
 You may feel terrible about injuring another living creature, and in some cases, a dog can cause a terrible car accident as you swerve to get out of the way.

-Unfortunately, car collisions like this happen all too often in Las Vegas and across Nevada.
+Unfortunately, injuries from car accidents in Las Vegas such as this happen all too often.
 If you’ve been in a car accident caused by a dog, there are several things you’ll need to do:

 1) Stay on the scene.